Foamflower (common name for Tiarella) can be a perfect plant for any garden and was originally a wild flower native to woodland natural settings.

-It is a hardy perennial plant, and it requires a rich moist soil and easily spreads, forming a wonderful ground carpet.
+It is a hardy perennial plant, requires a rich moist soil and easily spreads to form a wonderful groundcover carpet.

-The plant usually reaches up to ten or even twelve inches, and its leaves are around six inches long.
+Foam Flower/ Tiarella usually reaches up to ten or even twelve inches high.

 The leaves are formed in shape of hearts; they are green in color but change to red coloration in the fall.

-Foamflower begins to bloom in the end of spring or the beginning of summer; its flowers are placed on spikes.
+Foamflower begins to bloom in the end of spring or the beginning of summer; its flowers are placed on spikes, white in colour with a feathery texture.

 The plant grows from seeds.
 You should wait for the time when they are grown in plants, after that the seeds can be sown in spring or in autumn, according to the arrangements in your garden and your personal working habits and preferences.